I've been annotating books for several years now and it has truly elevated my reading experience.

 2. highlighters

 I prefer Tombow brush pens because they provide more control when highlighting due to the thickness of the brush tips.
+The pastel ones are of the right pigmentation to work with most kinds of paper.

 4. notebook/phone/another device